 Oahu Rules on Vacation Property

 In June 2019, Honolulu Mayor Kirk Caldwell signed a bill enforcing some of the strictest vacation rental laws that Hawaii has seen in 40 years.
-This law limits bed-and-breakfast rentals where the owner lives on-site to only 1715 properties in Honolulu.
+Called Bill 89, this law limits bed-and-breakfast rentals where the owner lives on-site to only 1715 properties in Honolulu.
 At the time, there were between 8000 and 10,000 vacation rentals on Oahu but only 770 of them were actually legal, licensed short-term rentals.
 Rentals in resort areas such as Waikiki, Turtle Bay, and Ko Olina are exempt from these laws.

 The law came about because residents complained about “un-hosted transient vacation units particularly when a significant number of transient vacation units are located in the same neighborhood” [Travel & Leisure] The bill was designed not to punish travelers but owners who advertise illegal rentals.